Mechanical vibration isolation to reduce noise and vibration

 It's a complex system

-It's the structural dynamics of the entire structure and how it behaves at different frequencies that is the true challenge.
-Which dictates how the structure behaves at different mounting locations.
+It's the structural dynamics of the entire structure and how it behaves that is the true challenge.
+The structural dynamics of the structure itself is what dictates how the motion at different mounting locations.

-For example, imagine a diesel electric generator that is mounted on a frame, which is isolated from the ground.
+For example, imagine a diesel electric generator that is mounted on a frame.
+A frame that is isolated from the ground.

-For some reason the vibration is getting through to the ground, but the isolation mounts were specified for that generator weight and vibration content.
+But, for some reason the vibration was transmitted to the ground.
+But the isolation mounts were specified for that generator weight and vibration content?

-It is the field of structural dynamics and modal testing that tis necessary at this stage, in order for us to stiffen the frame and isolate vibration from transmitting into the neighbouring structure and building.
+It is the field of structural dynamics and modal testing that is pertinent to resolve this issue.
+This enabled us to modify the frame and isolate vibration from transmitting into the ground.

 Environmentally Sound Limited are vibration and noise consultants, as well as mechanical engineers.
 We have dealt with unwanted mechanical vibration in several industries for over 25 years.